AdaCore/gnatstudio/docs/users_guide/extending.rst

 The :file:`<menu>` tag should have one XML child called :file:`<title>`, which specifies the label of the menu.
 This label is actually a path to a menu, so you can define submenus.
-For example, specifying :command:`/Parent1/Parent2/Item` in the title creates a :menuselection:`Parent1 --> Parent2 -> Item` menu and creates the parent menus if they don't already exist.

 You can define the accelerator keys for your menus using underscores in the title to designate the accelerator key.
 For example, if you